totango/totango-eloqua-connector/README.md

 2. An Eloqua service up & running.
 Eloqua lead database populated with your application users and the Totango Insights field added to Eloqua.
 Read the section “
 Setting up Eloqua Totango Insights field” to complete this step.

-3. The totango-eloqua-connector package (this GIT project) downloaded and ready on a machine with a JVM  installed.
+3. The totango-eloqua-connector jar file (this GIT project) downloaded and ready on a machine with a JVM and Axis2 installed.
 Read the section “Setting up the totango-eloqua-connector” below to complete this step.

 How it works -- Creating a new campaign